Munich Relocation Guide — Cost of Living & Visa (2026)

 Finding a flat in Munich is a blood sport, but the tech scene keeps people showing up anyway.
 On the ground: English works fine, rent runs ~$1678/mo, PR in ~5 years.

-Considering relocating to Munich?
+Thinking about moving to Munich?
 Expect rent from $1,678/month, one of the safer cities in its region, English is widely spoken.
 This page covers cost of living, safety, weather, residency options, and everything else settlers want to know before signing a lease.

 Safety ranks higher because it ignores cost and climate.
 Livability penalizes expensive or less-connected cities.
 Compare both rankings